On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{epeaters} are active scatterers capable of receiving and retransmitting signals instantly with amplification.
-They can be deployed on a large scale to enhance coverage for \gls{mimo} wireless systems~\cite{Erik_WCL, Sara_Vieira_Erik_Mag, Jianan_TWC, Byoung_Magazine, Sergiy_WCL, Emil_repeater}.
+\IEEEPARstart{R}{epeaters}~{(also known as full-duplex relays) are active scatterers, capable of receiving and retransmitting signals instantly with amplification \cite{Jianan_TWC}.} They can be deployed on a large scale to enhance coverage for \gls{mimo} wireless systems~\cite{Erik_WCL, Sara_Vieira_Erik_Mag, Jianan_TWC, Byoung_Magazine, Sergiy_WCL, Emil_repeater}.
 Reference~\cite{Sara_Vieira_Erik_Mag} demonstrated that repeaters can procure a \gls{se} similar to that of distributed \gls{mimo}, while obviating the front-haul signalling overhead.
 Furthermore,~\cite{RIS_Makki_IEEE_Acess} indicated that repeaters can outperform \gls{ris}-assisted systems, with the additional advantage of repeaters being band/frequency selective.
 The attractive implementation aspects of repeaters have led to their inclusion in the 5G NR standards since \gls{gpp} Release $18$~\cite{3gpp}.

 On parallel avenue, \gls{isac} offers efficient spectral and hardware utilization, and is actively being pushed forward as part of \gls{gpp} Release $19$, a 5G-advanced/pre-6G initiative~\cite{ISAC_6G}.
-A detailed survey of \gls{isac} is beyond the scope of this paper; readers can refer to~\cite{ISAC_survey, Zhang_Survey_2022, Michail_TWC} and references therein. {In particular, the authors in~\cite{Erik_EUSIPCO} considered repeater-assisted \emph{mono-static} \gls{isac}\footnote{In a mono-static setting, the \gls{bs} is required to be full-duplex, which in turn incurs additional signal processing and hardware overhead for self-interference cancellation.}, where the repeater was used to improve the coverage for downlink communication users.} {In contrast to~\cite{Erik_EUSIPCO}, we investigate the feasibility of \emph{bi-static}~\gls{isac} in the presence of a repeater\footnote{Specifically, we consider a dual-antenna repeater~(see~\cite[Fig. $2$]{Sara_Vieira_Erik_Mag}).}, and focusing on the effects of the repeater on the performance of both target detection and downlink communication.}
+A detailed survey of \gls{isac} is beyond the scope of this paper; readers can refer to~\cite{ISAC_survey, Zhang_Survey_2022, Michail_TWC} and references therein, and specifically for bi-static \gls{isac},~\cite{Wang_TWC, Xiao_TIT, Bazzi_Chafii}.
+Specifically,~\cite{Bazzi_Chafii} optimized \gls{ris}-assisted bistatic sensing.
+The authors in~\cite{Erik_EUSIPCO} considered repeater-assisted \emph{mono-static} \gls{isac},\footnote{In a mono-static setting, the \gls{bs} is required to be full-duplex, which in turn incurs additional signal processing and hardware overhead for self-interference cancellation.} where the repeater was used to improve the coverage for \gls{dl} communication users. {In contrast to~\cite{Erik_EUSIPCO}, we investigate the feasibility of \emph{bi-static}~\gls{isac} in the presence of a repeater (specifically, a dual-antenna repeater~\cite[Fig. $2$]{Sara_Vieira_Erik_Mag}), focusing on the effects of the repeater on the performance of both target detection and \gls{dl} communication.}